Complexity and Near Extremal Charged Black Branes: Introduction

 \section{Introduction}

 In the context of black hole physics, horizon, black hole entropy, information paradox and physics behind the horizon are in the center of the most studies in last several decades.
 Quantum information theory might be capable to shed light on these subjects.
-Indeed recent progress on black hole physics has opened up a possibility to make a connection between quantum information theory and back hole physics (see \cite{Almheiri:2012rt} and its citations).
+Indeed, recent progress on black hole physics has opened up a possibility to make a connection between quantum information theory and back hole physics (see \cite{Almheiri:2012rt} and its citations).
 To explore and understand this possible connection the AdS/CFT correspondence \cite{Maldacena:1997re} has played rather an important role.
 In this context holographic entanglement entropy \cite{Ryu:2006bv} and computational complexity\cite{Susskind:2014rva,Stanford:2014jda} may be thought of as examples which could make this connection more concrete.

-In particular holographic complexity, by definition, might be able to give us some information about the physics behind the horizon.
+In particular, holographic complexity, by definition, might be able to give us some information on the physics behind the horizon.
 To elaborate this point better it is worth noting that the holographic complexity may be obtained by the on shell action evaluated on a certain subregion of spacetime known as the Wheeler-DeWitt (WDW) patch\cite{{Brown:2015bva},{Brown:2015lvg}}, that includes some portion of the spacetime located behind the horizon.

-More precisely the late time behavior of complexity growth is entirely given by the on shell action evaluated on the intersection of the WDW patch with the future interior\cite{Alishahiha:2018lfv}, leading to an observation that the late time behavior is insensitive to the UV cutoff \cite{Akhavan:2018wla}.
-This, in turn, results to a conclusion that there could be a relation between UV cutoff and a cutoff defined behind the horizon \cite{{Akhavan:2018wla}, {Alishahiha:2018swh}}.
+More precisely, in this picture known as ``complexity equals to action'' (CA) proposal \cite{{Brown:2015bva},{Brown:2015lvg}} the late time behavior of complexity growth is entirely given by the on shell action evaluated on the intersection of the WDW patch with the future interior\cite{Alishahiha:2018lfv}, leading to an observation that the late time behavior of holographic complexity is insensitive to the UV cutoff \cite{Akhavan:2018wla}.
+This, in turn, results in a conclusion that there could be a relation between the UV cutoff and a cutoff that should be defined behind the horizon \cite{{Akhavan:2018wla}, {Alishahiha:2018swh}} whose the value is fixed by the UV cutoff.
 Indeed this is an interesting feature of complexity that could probe physics behind the horizon.